Setting up a Custom Annotation Set and Importing it into Another File

 - In the Annotation Sets dialog displayed, we will select the 1/2" Scale Annotations option and click the Copy button to create a new Annotation Set named 1/2" Scale Annotations, Copy.

 - In the Name field, we will rename this new Annotation Set My Interior Annotations.

 Now that we have created our new Annotation Set and see it displayed in the Name field, we are ready to customize it.

 - In the Annotation Sets dialog, notice that we can adjust the Current CAD Layer, either by selecting the Current CAD Layer from the drop-down list, or by clicking the Define button.
-Click the Define button to open the Layer Display Options dialog and make a Copy of the CAD, Default layer called CAD, Interiors.
+Click the Define button to open the Layer Display Options dialog and make a Copy of the layer called CAD, Kitchen & Bath.